5 Tips for Managing Stress | JED

 3. Keep It Moving

-Not only is exercise great at reducing stress, but sometimes just getting outside and taking a walk, finding a change of scenery and disconnecting from our email and phone is really powerful.
-The constant need to be connected and responsive can wear down even the healthiest individuals.
-Consider dedicating part of your lunch break or morning to taking a walk — even if it’s just around the block each day — in order to find some calm and movement.
+Movement is a great way to reduce stress.
+Plus, getting outside for a change of scenery and disconnecting from our phones can be really powerful for creativity and our overall mental health.
+Consider dedicating part of your lunch break or morning to taking a walk — even if it’s just around the block — to find some calm and movement.
+You can also make a point of engaging in a type of exercise you love, whether it’s dance, basketball, running, or something else.